mlmed/torchxrayvision/README.md

 ```
 Joseph Paul Cohen and Joseph Viviano and Mohammad Hashir and Hadrien Bertrand.
-TorchXrayVision: A library of chest X-ray datasets and models.
+TorchXRayVision: A library of chest X-ray datasets and models.
 https://github.com/mlmed/torchxrayvision, 2020

 @article{Cohen2020xrv,